mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2023b/README.md

 ### Linux Virtual Machine
 1. Select the `webapp-vm` virtual machine resource from the resource group where MATLAB Web App Server was deployed.
 1. Select `Connect` from the top navigation pane.
-1. Select `ssh` from the drop-down menu.
+1. Select `Native SSH`.
+Follow the instructions to connect to the virtual machine.
-1. In the terminal, enter `ssh <username>@<virtualMachineIP>`
-1. Log in using the username and password you specified in the [Configure Cloud Resources](#step-2-configure-cloud-resources) step of the deployment process.

 # Enhancement Request
 Provide suggestions for additional features or capabilities using the following link: